Microneedling Long Island

-Microneedling isn’t a new; the concept is to create a superficial “wound” that will trigger a wound-healing response from the body.
+Microneedling isn’t new; the concept here is to create a superficial “wound” that will trigger a healing response from the body.
 Microneedling was introduced with a dermaroller back in the 1950s, but didn’t catch on.
 A form of microneedling reappeared in the 1990’s using tattoo guns without ink to treat post-surgical scarring.
-More recent improvements, such as the handheld microneedling pen – make today’s microneedling at Schlessinger Eye & Face a great option to improve your skin texture and firmness and to reduce the appearance of large pores, stretch marks, and scars.
+More recent improvements, such as the handheld microneedling pen – make today’s microneedling at Schlessinger Eye & Face a great option to improve your skin texture, firmness and to reduce the appearance of large pores, stretch marks, and scars!

 How Does Microneedling Work?

 At Schlessinger Eye & Face, we use the Rejuvapen that utilizes nine micro-needles.
 We move the micropen across the treatment area(s), moving the needles move up and down with the selected penetration depth (up to 2mm).
 This creates hundreds of tiny microscopic punctures or wounds.
 These punctures penetrate the epidermis (the skin’s outer layer) and enter the deeper, dermis layer.
 These wounds are microscopic; the untouched skin around each puncture begins the immediate healing process or a ‘wound-healing response’.